ikathuria/PortfolioWebsite/README.md

-### My portfolio website made using html, css, bootstrap as well as javascript.
+# A Portfolio Website
+A simple portfolio website made with HTML, CSS, Bootstrap and Javascript.
+Deployed using Github Pages.